Holiday season: Spark joy, not a fire

 Fake trees are still a real threat

 While you don’t have to worry about an artificial tree drying out, it still poses a fire hazard.
-Just because a tree is labelled “fire retardant” doesn’t mean it won’t go up in flames — it just means it will burn more slowly.
+Just because a tree is labelled “fire retardant” doesn’t mean it can’t catch fire, it just means it will burn more slowly.

 But, like a real tree, it won’t spontaneously combust; it needs a spark.
 If you’re buying an artificial tree, check that the product is approved by a nationally recognized testing lab such as ULC (Underwriters’ Laboratories of Canada) or CSA (Canadian Standards Association).
-That means the product has been evaluated and certified for fire and shock hazards.
+These certifications show the product has been evaluated and certified for fire and shock hazards for holiday fire prevention.

 More details: UL (Underwriters’ Laboratories) has done extensive research on the fire risks posed by pre-lit artificial trees and, subsequently, created requirements for certification (UL 2358 and UL 588) that help consumers choose safer products.